• Skip to primary navigation

 Are Biscuits Healthy?

-Biscuits are full of a lot of fat and carbs, so they’re not exactly healthy.
-However, they’re a great splurge and the perfect addition to holidays like Thanksgiving and Christmas.
+Biscuits are full of a lot of fat and carbs, so they’re not exactly a health food.
+However, they’re a great splurge and the perfect addition to holidays like Thanksgiving, Christmas and Easter.
 There’s absolutely nothing wrong with taking a break from eating overly strict, especially around special times of the year.
 Indulge and eat a vegan biscuit.

 Can I Make Biscuits Oil-Free?

 Here’s the deal, you can technically make biscuits oil-free.
 However, I wouldn’t suggest it, they’re just not the same.
-The fat is one of the main ingredients that makes biscuits perfect.
+The fat is one of the main ingredients that makes biscuits perfect and worth their calories.
 If you take that away, there’s definitely something lacking and they’re just not as good.
 So, go oil-free if you must, but I’m not a fan.
 If you want to go oil free, shoot for my easy Crusty Vegan Bread and call it a day.

 Best vegan biscuits